Government Stocks Under 100: List of Best PSU Stocks Under 100

 Advantages of Investing in Government stocks under 100 in India

-- Affordable Entry: It enables the purchase of a greater number of shares with limited capital.
-This boosts diversification by spreading risk across multiple PSUs at a modest outlay.
+- Affordable Entry: It allows the purchase of more shares with limited capital.
+This increases diversification by spreading risk across multiple PSUs at a modest outlay.
 It fosters a balanced investment portfolio.

 - Government Backing: Provides sovereign support and potential bailouts during downturns, as state ownership often delivers stronger financial and credit backing.
 This may reduce default risk for smaller domestic PSU investors.